Don’t Fizzle! Hiking Nutrition Tips to Keep You Going Strong

 During a vigorous day hike, an adult may burn as many as 6,600 calories—but not all calories are created equal.
 Our bodies require a scientific combination of hard-working nutrients to sustain normal function.
 What’s the secret recipe?
-We asked Nicole Cormier, a registered dietitian whose clients include backpackers and athletes, to share what our bodies need before, during, and after a day on the trails.
+We asked Nicole Cormier, a registered dietitian whose clients include backpackers and athletes (and adviser on AMC’s Real Trail Meals cookbook), to share what our bodies need before, during, and after a day on the trails.
 The same tips can also apply to other strenuous outdoor activities, like paddling or cycling.

 The morning of a hike, Cormier recommends eating a balanced breakfast that contains at least 7 grams of protein, 30 grams of carbohydrates, and at least one fat source.
 Your personal dietary needs depend heavily on several factors, including your body mass and the strenuousness of the activity.
 A go-to pre-hike breakfast for Cormier is half a cup of oatmeal or quinoa, one-quarter cup of nuts or seeds, and half a cup of berries.